.

 Lightroom's built-in file renaming seen earlier isn't powerful enough to do what I want, so I use this optional processing in the Collection Publisher to achieve my goals, which for my general portfolio images are:

-1. An overall sort based on aspect ratio, such that all Landscape-oriented (wider than tall) photos are grouped together, and all Portrait-oriented photos (taller than wide) are grouped.
+1. An overall sort based on aspect ratio, such that all Landscape-oriented (wider than tall) photos are grouped together, and then all Portrait-oriented photos (taller than wide) are grouped.
 I want this so that someone flipping through my photos won't have to keep flopping the device around to adjust for each photo's orientation.... they'll merely have to rotate the device once when passing from one orientation to the other.

 2. Within each group, I want images to be random.
 I don't want photos from one shoot or one season to get clumped: even spectacular photos can get monotonous if all of the same ilk.